 Exponential growth comes from incremental advances.
 Measure every activity, no matter how small, and back your winners.

 Listen to customers.
 Build solutions to clearly defined problems.
 Add features and complexity sparingly.
+Measure, and iterate.

 Formation, fundraising, IP protection, HR, sales and partnerships, a fledgling company needs a surprising amount of legal support.